Physical Therapy, DPT

 Certification in Basic Life Support

-Certification in basic life support that includes child, infant and both one- and two-person adult CPR along with automatic external defibrillator (AED) training is required of all students prior to beginning the fourth year of the D.P.T. program.
+Certification in basic life support that includes child, infant, and both one- and two-person adult CPR along with automatic external defibrillator (AED) training, is required of all students before beginning the professional phase of the program.
 Continued certification is required to be maintained by the student throughout the D.P.T. curriculum.
 Failure to maintain current certification may jeopardize enrollment in subsequent PHTH courses and/or clinical assignments.
-Students should contact their local Heart Association or Red Cross offices.
+Students should contact their local American Heart Association office.

 Emergency Care and Safety